Get Your Property Taxes Reduced

 6. Do property taxes go up when you make renovations?

 Yes.
-If you are doing the work on your home legally by getting the required building permits, the city or town will know about your improvements.
+If you are legally working on your home and getting the required building permits, the city or town will know about your improvements.
 The assessor will visit your home at some point and adjust your assessed value based on the work completed.

 If you are thinking about skipping building permits to keep your property taxes lower, don’t do it!
 You will create a challenging situation when you eventually sell your home.

 You may or may not want to go to great lengths to appeal your property taxes.
 Everyone’s motivation level for saving money is different.
 But regardless of how much effort you want to put in, every homeowner should at least get educated on how their property taxes are calculated.